KevinLiTian/Harvard_CS50_AI/README.md

 In the summer after my sophomore year, in order to gain more knowledge and continue programming, I chose to study Harvard's online artificial intelligence course, [CS50](https://cs50.harvard.edu/ai/2020/), which I found through the online learning platform, [edX](https://www.edx.org/)<br/>

 In this repository, I will put my notes and my work on course projects.
 For each lecture, I will list the objectives of the lecture and corresponding projects.
-Detailed notes regarding each lecture can be accessed through the link of each lecture
+Detailed notes and in-class examples regarding each lecture can be accessed through the link of the corresponding lecture below

 Please <strong>DO NOT</strong> directly use the source code, they are <strong>ONLY</strong> for reference.
 Plagiarism is strictly prohibited by both the Harvard University and the edX platform